PrabhuPugal/Wreck-Buddy/README.md

 Project Contributors:

+    Prabhu P
     Pramod Krishnaa D
     Vignaraj D
     Tharun Kailash K
-    Prabhu P
     Samson Roch

-License:
+## Contributing
+Contributions are welcome!
+If you would like to contribute to the development of the Wreck Buddy Project, please follow these steps:

+1. Fork the repository.
+2. Create a new branch for your feature or bug fix.
+3. Make your changes and test thoroughly.
+4. Submit a pull request with a clear description of the changes.
+5. Please ensure that your code adheres to the project's coding standards and includes appropriate documentation.

+## License
 This project is licensed under the MIT License.
-Feel free to use and modify the code for your own projects.
-Contributions are welcome.

-For detailed instructions on configuring and operating the system, please refer to the project documentation and code comments.
-If you encounter any issues or have questions, feel free to reach out to the project contributors.
-ChatGPT can make mistakes.
-Consider chec
+See the LICENSE file for more details.

+## Contact
+For questions or feedback, please reach out to me at prabhupugal01@gmail.com.